rajangdavis/Standardized-Testing-Participation-Exploration/README.md

 ### Necessary Deliverables / Submission

 - Materials must be submitted in a clearly commented Jupyter notebook.
-- Notebook must be submitted via pushing to your remote repo.
+- Project must be submitted via pushing to your remote repo and making a pull request to the instructor's fork.
-- Presentation must be submitted via Slack (for a PowerPoint file) or shared via a Google Form.
+- Presentation must be submitted as a PDF in your Github repo.
+- You should replace this README.md file with a brief overview of your project.
-- Your notebook and presentation slides must be additionally hosted on your personal static site.
+- Your notebook, README, and presentation slides must be additionally hosted on your personal Github account.
-- **Materials must be submitted by 10:00 AM on Friday, August 10th.**
+- **Materials must be submitted by 9:00 AM on Friday, August 10th.**

 ---